-However, Jill Holmes from Readiness.org expressed concern and shared the findings of Readiness‘s research in conjunction with the Swinburne University of Technology.
+However, Jill Holmes, Marketing Manager of Readiness.org expressed concern and shared the findings of Readiness‘s research in conjunction with the Swinburne University of Technology.
 According to the study, “Employees need to be able to access the wellbeing services offered by their employees directly to increase use – HR or managers are still ‘gate-keepers‘ to accessing these services in 61% of cases.“

 Holmes added, “The solution must provide employees with direct access to these services without needing to go through HR or their managers.
 A solution which offers a variety of wellbeing resources is key – such as online learning, peer support, counseling, workshops, and EAP services.“

 Research also shows that mental health interventions yield the most significant ROI compared to other initiatives, so it is no surprise that this employee wellness trend will remain on the agenda for 2022.